kungsleden hike

 Just before the start of the village we arrive at the official trailhead of the Kungsleden in Hemavan, or the end depending on how you walk it.
 Fortunately, this is not yet the end of the adventure for us, because next week we will again walk a section of the Kungsleden Trail.

-Practical tips for this Kungsleden guide
+Practical tips for this section of the Kungsleden

 Do you also feel like doing (a part of) the Kungsleden hike?
 Then I have some useful tips for you here: